harrisonkong/HKUIView/README.md

 ```
 let myView = HKUIView()

-myView.autoSizeFont = true
+myView.autoCornerRounding = true
-myView.fontBasis = .height
+myView.roundingBasis = .height
+myView.cornerRadiusConstant = 0.0  // not used here, only used if roundingBasis is .constant
+myView.cornerRadiusFactor = 24.0

+myView.borderColor = UIColor.red
+myView.borderAlpha = 1.0
-myView.autoSizeFontFactor = 2.0
+myView.borderWidth = 5.0
 ```

-Note that the second attribute `fontBasis` is an enumeration type that is declared in `UIView+LengthCalculationBasis.swift` as follow:
+Note that the second attribute `roundingBasis` is an enumeration type that is declared in `UIView+LengthCalculationBasis.swift` as follow:

 ```
 @objc public enum LengthCalculationBasis: Int {